moskytw/tree-merger/README.md

 I will backup files in my desktop, laptop and server, but I always forgot to sync them.

-It is a terrible thing to merge the different versions of my file tree which has more than ten thousands of files, so I wrote this script for helping me to merge them.
+There are the different versions of a same file tree which has more than ten thousands of files.
+It is a terrible thing to merge them by the unaided eyes, so I wrote this script to help myself.

+Tree Merger parses the hash lists you provied, and generates a merging script for you.

-## Example
+## An Example

 First, we simulate two different versions of the file tree: